AppPETs/developer-guidelines/PlanningPhase.md

 *An app providing location based services does not need to access the device's microphone to do so.*

-Any functionality that is not strictly necessary to serve the intended purpose requires additional and explicit consent by the end-user.
-(Kommentar: Sollte die nicht ganz raus, bzw. sollten Zusatzfunktionen mit notwendigen Zugriffsrechten optional sein, und Funktionen / Zugriffsrechte, die nicht selbsterlärend sind erklärt werden?)
+Ideally any permissions that are not strictly necessary to serve the intended purpose should be avoided.
+Any need for permissions must be explained and justified in a comprehensible way.
+Take into account that users have no deeper understanding of the dependencies and technical necessities.
+Only if they really understand why and how the permission is used they can actually give a real consent.

 ## Defining the sort of data to be used